Joe Perry (musician): Equipment

 Perry has a collection of about 600 guitars.
 He prefers Gibson guitars, particularly the Les Paul, with a few models even recreated by the manufacturer as part of their Signature series.
 One of those, a 1959 Gibson Les Paul, had to be sold by Perry during his 1982 divorce.
 Later Perry had his guitar tech and equipment managers search for this guitar.
-One day someone brought him a guitar magazine and in the middle of the centerfold was Slash with the Les Paul in his hand.
+One day Brad Whitford brought him a guitar magazine and in the middle of the centerfold was Slash with the Les Paul in his hand.
 Perry immediately called Slash and bugged him for years, offering to pay more than the guitar's worth which had nearly tripled since Joe sold it.
 Eventually he gave up as it was straining the pair's friendship.
 Many years later at Joe's 50th birthday party, Slash finally gave him the guitar as a gift.
 He also owns various Gibson ES guitars (one of which features a painting of his wife Billie), and Gibson Firebirds.